mbdevpl/version-query/README.rst

 Building and running tests additionally requires packages listed in `<requirements_test.txt>`_.

-Tested on Linux, OS X and Windows.
+Tested on Linux, macOS and Windows.